bartbartelds/obsidian-writing/20240418 writing group.md

 The box sat on a side table in the hallway a few hours, until the kids went to bed.
 I secreted it away, hid it in the attic, and tried to forget about it, hoping the kids would do the same.
 It worked.
 They stopped mentioning the heirloom after a day or so, and moved on to things that were infinitely more important in teenager's lives.

 *Wake up.*
 I do.
 With a groan I push off of the mattress to sit against the headboard.
+I flip on the reading light, and squint as my eyes adjust.
+The box sits atop the memoir a friend of mine wrote.
+"What ..."

+*It's time.*
+"Wha ..."
+I shake my head in an attempt to rid myself off some cobwebs.
+It's still there.
+*You must be curious.*
+I'm not.
+"Yes ...
+I must be ..."
+I mime the words.
+I reach over with my right hand and pick up the keepsake, placing it on my stomach.

+*Go on.*
+I do.

+The kids found the box the next morning.
+They waited for me to return